conan-io/docs/knowledge/guidelines.rst

   that it has correctly packaged the headers, the libraries, etc, in the right folders), not that the functionality of the package is correct.
 Then, it should be kept as simple as possible, like building and running an executable that uses the headers and links against a packaged library should be enough.
 Such execution should be as simple as possible too.
-To run any kind of unit and functional tests, that should be done in the ``build()`` method.
+Any kind of unit and functional tests should be done in the ``build()`` method.
 - Keep ``python_requires`` as simple as possible.
 Avoid transitive ``python_requires``, keep them as reduced as possible, and at most, require them explicitly in a "flat" structure, without ``python_requires`` requiring other ``python_requires``.
 Avoid inheritance (via ``python_requires_extend``)